babylonhealth/ios-playbook/Cookbook/Technical-Documents/BackendFeatureHowTo.md

 }
 ```

+Note that the approach to builders will be changed with the “[Builders to functions](../Proposals/BuildersToFunctions.md)” proposal, and they will become free functions.

 ### Feature structure
 The business controller, service and related data types should all be grouped in an `API` directory if they are all for the same single feature:
 ```